AdobeDocs/advertising.en/help/dsp/reports/report-settings.md

 **[!UICONTROL Email]:** (Email destination type only) For each address, enter the address and click **+**.

-**[!UICONTROL Destination Name]:** (S3, FTP, sFTP, and FTP SSL destination types only) The names of the report destinations to which the custom report will be sent.
+**[!UICONTROL Destination Name]:** (S3, FTP, sFTP, and FTP SSL destination types only) The names of the report destinations to which the custom report is sent.

 * To specify an existing destination, select a destination name from the list.
 You can select multiple destination names separately.